 Intended outcome Success criteria Pupils make good progress in key skills Pupils read regularly, from suitable texts and make good progress in their use of comprehension skills - Y6 progress in line with Other pupils/ most meet targets.
 Identified pupils reach expectations in the statutory phonics test.
 Pupils make good progress in their use of number and calculation in maths - use age appropriate strategies.
 Pupils make good progress in their use of sentence structure, grammar and spelling - use age appropriate strategies.
+Pupils develop the knowledge and disciplinary skills supporting their achievement in the wider curriculum.
 Pupils engage actively and take ownership of their learning Pupils work is well presented, demonstrates their productivity and follows school policy on feedback.
+Pupils interviews demonstrate the aspiration, pride and ownership pupils have for their learning.
 Pupils able to work independently and for extended periods of time.
 Curriculum and enrichment activities develop pupil's cultural capital.
 Pupils attend school regularly.
 Attendance reports evidence the close monitoring and reporting of pupil absence.
 Individual pupils improve their level of absence to achieve set targets.
-Finances or social issues are not a barrier to pupil's engagement in school life.
+Targeted pupil groups improve their absence levels Finances or social issues are not a barrier to pupil's engagement in school life.
 Pupils have access to the resources they need to engage in school e.g. uniform, food.
 Pupils are supported to engage in enrichment activities e.g. music, trips.
 Pupils able to communicate their ideas, think confidently about issues and apply these skills to discuss or solve problems.
 Pupils respond positively to discussion and questioning in class and group activities.
 Pupils able to describe their emotions and thoughts in support of positive behaviour responses.
 Pupils able to think critically and systematically in order to understand a problem and/ or suggest solutions.